michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 14. But Juchanon prohibited him, and said, I need from thee to be baptized, and hast thou come unto me?

-15. But Jeshu answered and said unto him, Permitthis now; for thus it becometh us to accomplish all righteousness.
-And then he permitted him.
+15. But Jeshu answered and said unto him, Permit

 16. But when Jeshu was baptized, he immediately ascended from the waters; and the heaven was opened unto him; and he saw the Spirit of Aloha, who descended, like the dove, and came upon him.